emilwest/stats_notes/README.md

 When importing dates from Excel into R, dates are represented as days since 1899-12-30.
-Usually this is done automatically, but in some cases there may be text in the columns, then you can use this method (text -\> NA):
+Usually this is done automatically, but in some cases there may be text in the columns, then you can use this method (text -&gt; NA):

 ``` r
 as.Date(44301, origin = "1899-12-30")